 Income Statement Comparison

-The following table provides a comparison of the most recent income statements for Accenture plc and Genpact Limited, highlighting key financial metrics.
+The following table provides a comprehensive overview of the income statements for Accenture plc (ACN) and Genpact Limited (G) for their most recent fiscal years, highlighting key financial metrics.

 MetricAccenture plc (ACN)Genpact Limited (G)